binghuang2018/aqml/README.md

 echo "export OE_LICENSE=/path/to/oe_license.txt" >>~/.bashrc; source ~/.bashrc
 ```

-Alternatively, one can use `RDKit` by setting `export CHEMPACK=RDKIT`, however, relevant code is still buggy (for vdW systems only) and under development.
+In the near future, one can use `RDKit` by setting `export CHEMPACK=RDKIT`, without resorting to `OEChem`.
+Relevant code is still buggy (for vdW systems only) and under development.

 Now you are ready to go!